Printed Circuit Board Manufacturing Process Flow

 7. Inner layer Automatic Optical Inspection (AOI)

-This step will accurately confirm a total absence of defects, and ensure that the built circuit board is of high quality without manufacturing faults.
+This step at printed circuit board manufacturing process will accurately confirm a total absence of defects, and ensure that the built circuit board is of high quality without manufacturing faults.
 The working principle of AOI is to use the high-definition image camera to quickly shoot, and then compare the captured pictures with the original files, which can fundamentally solve the hidden dangers such as short and open circuits.

 8. Brown Oxide treatment